-Below you will find answers to some of the graphic and website design questions our clients have asked in the past.
+Below you will find answers to some of the graphic and website design questions our clients have asked in the past as well as some questions you may need answers to.
 We hope you find them useful.

-the process and art of combining text and graphics to communicate an effective message in the design of logos, graphics, brochures, newsletters, posters, signs, and any other type of visual communication.
-Today's graphic designers use desktop publishing software and techniques to achieve their goals.
+Graphic Design is the process and art of combining text and graphics to communicate an effective message in the design of logos, graphics, brochures, newsletters, posters, signs, and any other type of visual communication.
+Today's graphic designers use desktop publishing software, such as the Adobe Creative Suite and a variety of digital techniques to achieve their goals.

 Also Known As: